Saner3/pytorch-transformers-comet/README.md

 python scripts/interactive.py --model_type openai-gpt/gpt2/xlnet --model_name_or_path NAME_OR_PATH [--top_k 5]
 ```

-if the argument `NAME_OR_PATH` is the same as `model_type`, i.e. `gpt2` or `openai-gpt` or `xlnet`, then it will be evaluating on the original pretrained model (without fine tuning on ConceptNet). else if we are to test the COMET model we have trained, we can provide a specific path of the saved model directory.
+if the argument `NAME_OR_PATH` is the same as `model_type`, i.e. `gpt2` or `openai-gpt` or `xlnet`, then it will be evaluating on the original pretrained model (without fine tuning on ConceptNet). else if we are to test the COMET model that we have trained, we should provide a specific path of the saved model directory.

 TODO: real top_k

 **Measuring the likelihood of a given sentence**

 ```
-python scripts/get_prob.py
+python scripts/get_prob.py --model_type openai-gpt/gpt2/xlnet --model_name_or_path NAME_OR_PATH
 ```

 the output number is the negative log likelihood of a given sentence.